Blackmokujingal/Personal-AI-Assistant/README.md

 Meet Matcha !
 The personal AI assistant

-This personal assistant use OpenAI model and IBM Watson's NLU And is able to do text-to-speech/speech-to-text using the user's microphone
+This personal assistant use OpenAI model and IBM Watson's NLU and is able to do text-to-speech/speech-to-text using the user's microphone